 We are the anti-bullying Respect Group and we make sure that our school treats everybody fairly, regardless of differences such as disabilities, religious beliefs or skin colour etc. We believe that our school should be inclusive and celebrate our differences!
-So far we have carried out a whole-school assembly, held a competition for all classes to create an antibullying heart (the winners are on display in our reception area), and carried out a pupil survey on equality in the school.
-Our next project is to run a lunchtime football club which everybody is invited to!
+We have carried out a whole-school assembly, held a competition for all classes to create an antibullying heart (the winners are on display in our reception area), and carried out a pupil survey on equality in the school.
+Our finalproject was to run a lunchtime football club which everybody is invited to!

 Online Safety Group

 We are the anti-bullying Online Safety group and we are concerned with keeping everyone in school safe when they are using technology.
 So far we have delivered a whole-school assembly and designed a screen-saver which every teacher is going to use on their IWBs to make sure the children know how to keep safe.
 During Online Safety Week we also talked to all the classes about how to keep safe when playing games on line or using their phones.

 We are the anti-bullying Wellbeing Group and we help to make sure the children in school have good mental wellbeing and know how to achieve this.
 In November 2021 we did a drama roleplay to the whole school to help them understand the different types of bullying.
 This term each year group joined in with a collaborative Art Project as part of one of our 'Wellbeing Days'.
 We have also run a lunchtime 'Antibullying Powerpoint' Club which lots of children came to and designed their own powerpoints.
 We then decided which ones were the winners and they got to show it in assembly.
 Our final project was to ask all pupils in school to complete a 'Wellbeing Survey' so that we can see where we can further develop our work on having good mental wellbeing.